wosunkwo/data-structures-and-algorithms/code401-challenges/src/main/java/code401/challenges/mergeSort/LECTURE-NOTES.md

-# Lecture Notes: Insertion Sort
+# Lecture Notes: Merge Sort
 The merge sort algorithm is a divide and conquers algorithm.
 In the divide and conquer paradigm, a problem is broken into smaller problems where each small problem still retains all the properties of the larger problem -- except its size.
 To solve the original problem, each piece is solved individually; then the pieces are merged back together.